ElGuapoMunchie/M5.2-Lab/README.md

 Yes.
 I made it so each section is tabbable, updated the text to properly involve headers, and also put the text into paragraphs.

-**3. The navigation menu part of the site (wrapped in <div class="nav"></div>) could be made more accessible by putting it in a proper HTML semantic element.
+**3. The navigation menu part of the site (wrapped in \<div class="nav"></div>) could be made more accessible by putting it in a proper HTML semantic element.
 Which one should it be updated to?
 Make the update.**

 This part of the menu should be wrapped in the `<nav>` html element.
 I've wrapped it as needed.

 ### Images
 **The images are currently inaccessible to screen reader users.
 Can you fix this?**

+Yes!
+I've added descriptions to the pictures to make them more accessible.

 ### Audio Player
 **1. The <audio> player isn't accessible to hearing impaired (deaf) people — can you add some kind of accessible alternative for these users?**